Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

 supported.
 Note that `linear` is defined by `x@W^T` and above we have calculated the transpose of this expression.

 In contrast, the SDD pattern is not semantically equivalent to the dense-to-dense `GEMM`.
 In this case the sparse tensor updated with the result of `A@B` also acts as a mask.
-In other words, `C` will have the same sparsity pattern and that pattern is imposed on the product `A@B`.
+In other words, the `C` will keep its sparsity pattern, and this will be imposed on `A@B`.
 In PyTorch, we call this operation [`torch.sparse.sampled_addmm`][pytorch-docs-sampled-addmm].
 This operation is particularly relevant for transformer models.
 It can be used to compute masked gradients for terms like `linear` where during training we want to ensure that the sparsity pattern of `W` is preserved.

-There exist BLAS-like libraries supporting sparse layouts, for example NVIDIA's [cuSPARSE][cusparse-docs].
+There exist BLAS-like libraries supporting sparse layouts, for example NVIDIA's [cuSPARSE][cusparse-docs], and Intel's [MKL sparse API][mkl-docs-sparse-blas] .
 These options are lacking some important features that are needed to make it practical to use sparse layouts in machine learning applications.
-First, they typically perform poorly compared to dense matrix multiply except when the sparsity is very high (<10% of the elements are stored).
+First, they typically perform poorly compared to dense matrix multiply except when the sparsity is very high (\<10% of the elements are specified).
 Second, many of the operations are missing support for half precision data types, which is a feature used frequently in learning applications.

 In order to overcome the limitations, we have explored using the [Triton][triton] compiler to author kernels.
 The `torch.compile` system introduced in PyTorch 2.0 uses Triton to generate GPU kernels.
 We now have prototype implementations for `DSD` and `SDD` matrix multiplication using BSR layout available in PyTorch 2.1.

 ## Benchmarks

 We have evaluated the performance of new kernels.
 The performance is measured by speedup compared to the dense implementation.
 Whenever the functionality exists in both pytorch 2.1 and 2.0, we show the metrics for both versions.
 All experiments are performed using the `cuda` device type on a system with a single NVIDIA A100-80G, and CUDA 11.8.
+We evaluated kernels using 2-dimensional tensors with shape `(n, n)` (n=4096) for all tensor arguments.
+We report performance at different Sparsity (%).
+This metric describes the fraction of elements which are implicitly zero, so a tensor with 90% sparsity contains only 10% of the values compared to a dense tensor with the same shape.

 ### `sampled_addmm` (SDD)

 In the case of this operation, a dense equivalent would involve the composition between matrix multiplication and a masking operation.
 Here, we have chosen for the dense baseline a normal matrix multiplication without masking since, in practice, the masking operation may not be used if the inputs are not sparse, for example, when computing gradients.
 This gives us a harder target to hit, but is a fair assessment.
-All matrices are square two with size 4096 in both dimensions, this is a large subject, but sparsity is usually attractive in these cases as one of the features is a reduction in memory footprint.

 A key detail on these figures is the sparsity ratio (horizontal axis) where the speedup (vertical axis) crosses the 1.0 threshold, which is marked with a horizontal line labeled "1x".
 At this point